Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 1. Use Google Analytics

-to effectively monitor your rankings, leads, and traffic.
+This is to monitor your rankings, leads, and traffic effectively.
 Your performance is expected to dip after the rebrand, but if you have taken care of the prep work, you should be able to see progress in just a few weeks’ time.
 If not, adapt and improve your strategy till you find the right formula.

 In Google Analytics, monitor the following: